codename-hub/php-parquet/README.md

 * __snappy__ (https://github.com/kjdev/php-ext-snappy - sadly, not published yet to PECL - you'll have to compile it yourself - see Installation)

 This library was originally developed to/using PHP 7.3, but it should work on PHP > 7 and will be tested on 8, when released.
+At the moment, tests on PHP 7.1 and 7.2 will fail due to some DateTime issues.
+I'll have a look at it.
+Tests fully pass on PHP 7.3 and 7.4.
+At the time of writing also 8.0.0 RC2 is performing well.

 This library highly depends on